Marketing Tips For The Small Artisan Business Owner

 Perhaps you’re reading this because you no longer have as many if any, physical locations to sell your goods.
 Or perhaps you’re reading this because the job you once had is no longer around, and you’re hoping to build a new business with your craftwork.

 For either situation, this post’s theme is to remember your business is more than the end product.
 In and of itself, the end product is just a “thing.”

 This article stems from many conversations I’ve had with people making and selling their wares online.
 I’ve had conversations in Uber rides, in garages, spare bedrooms, email, phone, and text.
 I’ve spoken with young and older.
 I’ve had conversations with moms, dads, sons, and daughters.

-Though the context and individual situations may vary, the content of those conversations are pretty similar across the board.
+Though the context and individual situations may vary, those conversations’ content is pretty similar across the board.

 I’m hoping to summarize the most valuable stuff from those conversations into the advice that follows.

 I hope it helps in some small way to make your journey a positive and profitable one.

 Please know that selling online and building an audience for your business are two independent things.

 The power of building an audience can be fantastic for your business.
 But with the rise of online marketplaces, there’s a growing divide between buying a “thing” and becoming a customer of your business.